 When does the Insurance Rate Go Down?

-Although it will depend on many factors, assuming that a teenager maintains a good driving record and pays their insurance on time, That’s why you find people who turn 26 years of age see their insurance premiums drop considerably because statistics demonstrate that they are in far fewer accidents.
+Although it will depend on many factors, assuming that a teenager maintains a good driving record and pays their insurance on time, you find people who turn 26 years of age see their insurance premiums drop considerably because statistics demonstrate that they are in far fewer accidents.

 The prime age for drivers starts at 30 and goes up to 65 which is the group least likely to be involved in an accident or make a claim on their insurance policy.